 He was given the nickname "Doc" by the late Jays' announcer Tom Cheek, in memory of a famous figure of the 19th Century "Wild West", gunfighter John Henry "Doc" Holliday.
 He was inducted into the Canadian Baseball Hall of Fame as part of its 2017 class.

-He is married to wife Brandy and has two sons, Braden and Ryan.
+He was married to Brandy and had two sons, Braden and Ryan.
 "Doc" was actively involved with the local children's hospital in Toronto.
 Starting in 2005, he and his wife Brandy hosted "Doc's Box" at Rogers Centre (in conjunction with the Jays Care Foundation) where they invited children and their families from the Hospital for Sick Children into a private luxury suite.
 The lucky guests were treated to a fun-filled day of baseball where they received their very own Doc's Box t-shirt, a hat, a program and other Jays goodies.

 - 8-time All-Star (2002, 2003, 2005, 2006 & 2008-2011)